munish-shah/crash-pipeline/README.md

 ## Overview

-This project implements a complete end-to-end data engineering and machine learning pipeline for analyzing Chicago traffic crash data.
+This project implements an end-to-end data engineering and machine learning pipeline for analyzing Chicago traffic crash data.
 The system extracts raw crash data from the Chicago Open Data Portal (Socrata API), transforms and cleans it through a medallion architecture (Bronze → Silver → Gold), and provides a machine learning model to predict crash severity.

 ### Problem Statement

-The pipeline solves the challenge of processing large-scale crash data from multiple sources (crashes, vehicles, people) and making it available for analysis and predictive modeling.
+The pipeline addresses the challenge of processing large-scale crash data from multiple sources (crashes, vehicles, people) and making it available for analysis and predictive modeling.
 It automates the entire ETL process, from API extraction to clean, analytics-ready data stored in DuckDB, with real-time monitoring and a user-friendly Streamlit interface.

 ### Data Sources